secondarctic/secondarctic/README.md

 - 📫 How to reach me: **matt@imattking.com**

 I love creating, and building things with code.
-I can just as easily get lost for hours fine-tuning CSS selectors or iterating through array methods, as I can retouching a photograph, playing a video game, watching an episode of *Critical Role*, or reading a book.
+I can just as easily get lost for hours fine-tuning CSS selectors or iterating through array methods, as I can retouching a photograph, playing a video game, watching an episode of _Critical Role_, or reading a book.

 **Software engineering is my passion**, and it is at the forefront of my endeavors!
-My background is rooted in more *'aesthetic'* disciplines.
+My background is rooted in more _'aesthetic'_ disciplines.
 I have a Bachelor of Arts in Journalism (specializing in video production) from the University of Georgia, and a Master of Fine Arts in Photography from the Savannah College of Art & Design.

-My greatest artistic inspirations can be found in the works of Ansel Adams, Dieter Appelt, Joseph Beuys, the philosophies of Roland Gérard Barthes, the complete imaginative storytelling prowess of the *Critical Role* cast, the writing of both Neil Gaiman & Nick Flynn, animation from Japan, and anything involving dungeons, dragons, *or* both dungeons ***and*** dragons.
+My greatest artistic inspirations can be found in the works of Ansel Adams, Dieter Appelt, Joseph Beuys, the philosophies of Roland Gérard Barthes, the complete imaginative storytelling prowess of the _Critical Role_ cast, the writing of both Neil Gaiman & Nick Flynn, animation from Japan, and anything involving dungeons, dragons, _or_ both dungeons **_and_** dragons.

-My personal philosophy has long read: ***Light.
+My personal philosophy has long read: **_Light.
 Changes.
-Everything.***
+Everything._**

-***
+---

-### *Some of my favorite words from the minds of others:*
+### _Some of my favorite words from the minds of others:_

 <br>

-**"What's past is prologue."**  — *William Shakespeare*
+**"What's past is prologue."** — _William Shakespeare_

-**"If I have seen further, it is by standing on the shoulders of giants."** — *Isaac Netwon (by way of those before him)*
+**"If I have seen further, it is by standing on the shoulders of giants."** — _Isaac Netwon (by way of those before him)_

-**"I am the master of my fate, <br> I am the captain of my soul."**  — *William Ernest Henley*.
+**"I am the master of my fate, <br> I am the captain of my soul."** — _William Ernest Henley_.

-***
+---

 ### Going forward:

 I have an interest in contributing to open source projects, and I want to build things that help make people's lives better and that make the world better a place.

-***
+---

 <h3 align="left">Connect with me:</h3>
 <p align="left">